Don't get trapped in cycle of fear that Islam is in danger in India: RSS chief | Politics

 - India

-Asserting that the DNA of all Indians is the same, Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat on Sunday urged muslims not to get ''trapped in the cycle of fear'' that Islam is in danger in India.

-Addressing an event organised by the Muslim Rashtriya Manch on the theme 'Hindustani First, Hindustan First', he said that people can't be differentiated on how they worship.
+Allaying fears that majoritarianism is on the rise in India, Bhagwat said, ''If anyone says that Muslims should not stay in India, then he is not a Hindu.''
+When atrocities take place against minorities, voices of protest come from the majority itself, he said at an event 'Hindustan First Hindustani Best' organised by Muslim Rashtriya Manch.

+At the programme, he also released a book ''The Meeting of Minds'' by Khwaja Ifteqar Ahmed.

-He also took on those indulging in lynching, saying, ''They are against Hindutava''.
-Though at times, some false cases of lynching have been registered against people, Bhagwat said.
+Bhagwat took on those indulging in lynching, saying, ''Cow is a holy animal, but those involved in lynching are against Hindutava''.
+Though at times, some ''false cases'' of lynching have been registered against some people, Bhagwat said.

-''Don't get trapped in the cycle of fear that Islam is in danger in India,'' he said at the event.
+His remarks came days after a similar incident was reported from Ghaziabad where Bhagwat was speaking.

+Reiterating that since Indians are descendants of the same ancestors their DNA is the same, Bhagwat said, ''Hindu-Muslim unity can be misleading as they are same and one entity.''
+He also asked Muslims to ''don't get trapped in the cycle of fear that Islam is in danger in India.''
+The RSS, which is the ideological fountainhead of the ruling Bharatiya Janata Party, has been accused by opposition political parties of promoting majoritarianism and Hindutava in the country.
+Countering these charges, Bhagwat asserted that it is the Sangh's work to build the nation by uniting people.
+The work for uniting the society cannot be left to political parties as they cannot act as tools to unite people, although they can distort it, he said.

 Underlining that development is not possible without unity in the country, the RSS chief stressed that the basis of unity should be nationalism and the glory of ancestors.